 “What I see is an endless ocean of meaningful moments.
 Gestures.
 Gazes.
 I want people to feel connected,” she says.
 “I want them to think, ‘I belong to something, and something belongs to me.’”

-Her photographs have been featured commercially in a range of publications from Glamour to Real Simple to T: New York Times Style and Papier Mache , as well as for fashion initiatives supporting designers such as Loeffler Randall, Roberta Freymann and Jules Smith.
+Her photographs have been featured commercially in a range of publications from Real Simple and Surface to T: New York Times Style and Glamour.